 Southmead Hospital runs the Carers Support Scheme.
-If you spend more than 3 hours, several times a week, supporting a patient on the wards you may be entitled to free parking and access to the staff restaurant.
+If you give 3.5 hours of support per day or up to 21 hours per week, supporting a patient on the wards you may be entitled to free parking and access to the staff restaurant.

 BRI runs the Carers Information Scheme.
 Carers providing support on the wards to patients can get discounted parking and a carers sticker to identify you.
 To find out more about these schemes ask on the ward or talk to a Carers Support Centre hospital liaison worker.

 Ask to complete an ‘All About me’ form which provides staff with information about the person you care for.
 It helps the ward to understand the person you care for.
 For example it could include information about what they like to be called and their normal routines.

 If it would help you, ask if you can speak to a member of the Hospital Dementia Team.
 Both trusts have dementia teams.
 These are small teams with medical, nursing and training leads, which support patients with dementia and their families.

 At the BRI and South Bristol Community Hospital (SBCH), contact Rachel Price, lead dementia practitioner, on 0117 34 21708 or email Dementia.Team@uhbristol.nhs.uk.
 At Southmead Hospital, please contact Dementiacare@nbt.nhs.uk or call 0117 414 9066.

 If the person you care for is agitated, ask about a twiddle muff.
 These are knitted/ crocheted muffs and blankets, which provide a source of visual, tactile and sensory stimulation.

 Both trusts fully support John’s Campaign.
 Carers of people with dementia have the choice to stay in hospital with the person they care for.
 If you would like to stay on the ward, please let the ward staff know and they should be happy to accommodate you.